Wednesday, June 18, 2025

 I label this box “Satisfied with Revenge”

-Another box has Daughter memories filled with laughter and anxiety:
+Another box has daughter memories

-it was difficult watching them grow up----
+It was difficult watching them grow up----

 Independent women who no longer needed me.